 Sonia Bhalotra is Professor of Economics at the University of Essex.
-She is currently Co-Investigator on two large grants (£5m across five years).
-She is Co-Director of the ESRC Research Centre on Micro-Social Change at the Institute of Social and Economic Research.
-She is also Co-Investigator on the ESRC-funded Project on Human Rights, Big Data and Technology at the Human Rights Centre in the Law Department.
-In addition she currently holds three British Academy awards, two International Growth Centre Awards and an ESRC SDAI grant.
-She recently held a large research award from Grand Challenges Canada in a consortium on Early Life Risk Factors with UPenn and CDDEP/PHFI.
-She is currently collaborating on a major NIH award.
+She is Co-Investigator ESRC Research Centre on Micro-Social Change at the Institute of Social and Economic Research Essex, and Co-Investigator ESRC Project on Human Rights, Big Data and Technology at the Human Rights Centre in the Law department at Essex.
+She is Fellow of the Academy of Social Sciences.

-She has provided policy inputs at UNESCO, WHO, the World Bank, ILO, UNICEF, UNU/WIDER and the Hewlett Foundation.
-Sonia obtained an MPhil and PhD from Oxford and a BSc Hons. from Delhi.
+Sonia obtained an MPhil and PhD from Oxford and a BSc Hons from Delhi.
 Prior to joining Essex, Sonia was a Professor at the University of Bristol.